TheScienceUniverse/codec/others/readme.md

-# Cryptography
+# CoDec

-Library for other CoDecs
+Library for Source-Coding OR Data-Compression